Hassan-Bahrami/2D_Quadrangulation/README.md

 cmake ..
 make
 ```
-After building the project, go to the build directory and run:
+After building the project, navigate to the build directory and execute:

 ```bash
 2D_Quadrangulation <path to the 2D mesh>
 ```

 ## Usage example
-After building the project, go to the build directory and run:
+Once built, navigate to the build directory and run:

 ```bash
 2D_Quadrangulation ../models/curvedPlane.obj
 ```
-You should see a glfw window open and show a 2D plane.
-Then, you can fit the quad grids on it using the "Quadrangulation" section of the GUI.
+This will open a glfw window displaying a 2D plane.
+You can fit quad grids onto it using the "Quadrangulation" section of the GUI.
-Here is a preview of the project:
+Here is a preview of the project in action:

 ![Preview](./models/Preview.gif)